 Island hopping may conjure up images of tropical islands and sun-soaked beaches.
 But if you’d prefer to visit wilder, more windswept destinations – or stay closer to home – why not visit the Outer Hebrides?
 Scattered along Scotland’s west coast for 130 miles, there are 15 inhabited and over 50 uninhabited islands to explore.
 And, as soon as you arrive, you’ll see that this remote region is unlike anywhere else in the UK.

 This wind-battered archipelago is a Gaelic heartland, and because the islands are interconnected, you can do most of your hopping on foot.
-The Hebridean Way spans almost 200 miles and connects 10 islands, which is ideal for hiking.
-Foodies can follow the Eat Drink Hebrides Trail, which links pubs, restaurants, distilleries and farm shops.
+The Hebridean Way spans almost 200 miles and connects 10 islands, which is ideal for hikers.
+Foodies can follow the Eat Drink Hebrides Trail, which links pubs, restaurants, distilleries, and farm shops.
 And, along the way, you’ll find ancient standing stones, snow-white beaches, and sparkling cerulean seas.

 5. Balearic Islands, Spain